Understanding Sickle Cell

 Published On 07/17/2012

-- Memphis has the second highest population of adult sickle cell patients in the nation.
+- Memphis has one of the highest populations of adult sickle cell patients in the nation.

 - People with sickle cell disease have red blood cells that become hard and pointed and take on a sickle shape.
 Because sickle-shaped cells do not move easily through blood vessels, they often clump and block blood flow to the limbs and organs.
 Blocked blood vessels can cause pain, serious infections, organ damage, and stroke.